PSY6983-2021/clandry_project/README.md

 * Familiarize myself with open science software and its best practices

-* Learn how to code with python, specifically for neuroimaging purposes
+* Learn how to code with python, specifically for the neuroimaging field

 * Have a better understanding of machine learning and its application in neuroimaging